-During 2004, approximately 11% of our total revenues were from one distributor customer located in the United States.
+During 2004, approximately 11% of our total revenues were from EMD Biosciences, Inc., a distributor customer located in the United States.
+We expect revenues from sales to EMD Biosciences, Inc. for fiscal year 2005 to be similar to those in 2004.